cedar-policy/cedar-docs/docs/collections/_other/security.md

 The Cedar spec places no restrictions on the size of Cedar policies, schemas, or requests.
 It is important for services accepting arbitrary Cedar inputs to place a bound on input sizes to protect against memory exhaustion.
 Given bounded inputs, the parsers provided by Cedar are safe to execute on arbitrary inputs, and should be relied on validating inputs.
-Cedar policies of a bounded size are guaranteed to terminate, are effect free, and execute in approximately linear time.
+Cedar policies of a bounded size are guaranteed to terminate, and are effect free.

 ## Security best practices for applications using Cedar {#security-best-practices}